 If there is no evidence of treatment carryover or delayed effects during review of the results a full crossover analysis using colonoscopies 1, 2 and 3 could be used.
 Under these circumstance the number of participants required to detect a significant difference in number of polyps would be 32 (n=16; using 85% power, 23% difference in polyp number)

-The primary analysis will consider the impact of the starch on the incidence of new polyps at each colonoscopy.
-Three primary endpoints have been defined as:
+The primary analysis considered the impact of the starch on the number and size of polyps at each colonoscopy.
+The outcomes were defined as:

-1. The number of new polyps in the cleared tattooed area
+a.
+The number and size of new polyps in the cleared tattooed area (tattoo 1)

-2. The number of polyps showing partial or complete regression in the uncleared tattooed area
+b.
+The number and size of polyps left in situ in the uncleared tattooed area (tattoo 2)

-A separate analysis will be carried out for each of these endpoints to determine the size and statistical significance of the difference in incidence of new polyps between the Starplus B and placebo starch supplement diet periods.
+A separate analysis was carried out for each of these endpoints to determine the size and statistical significance of the difference in incidence and size of polyps between the HAMSB and LAMS supplement diet periods.

 Recruitment